Creative Technologies MSc

 MSc Creative Technologies

-If you’re interested in computer animation, computer games, film and television, or music technology, then our MSc Creative Technologies degree course is a great way to take your existing skills and knowledge to postgraduate level.
+If you’re interested in computer animation, computer games or music technology, then our MSc Creative Technologies Master's degree course is a great way to take your existing skills and knowledge to postgraduate level.

 You'll master the design and application of new hardware, software and techniques used in creative and innovative technology.
 You'll design, create and manage a media development or research programme.
 You'll also learn to address research problems and apply your skills to advancing the creative technology industry.